tarantool/cartridge-java/README.md

 Example of client API usage
 https://github.com/tarantool/cartridge-java/blob/2f8e826deb9833a5deb6d21177527a46e8fdd039/src/test/java/io/tarantool/driver/integration/SingleInstanceExampleTest.java#L64-L79

-You can read more about Cartridge applications in its [documentation](https://www.tarantool.io/ru/doc/latest/how-to/getting_started_cartridge/).
-Also look at available Cartridge application [examples](https://github.com/tarantool/examples).

 If you use this code in another project don't forget to add `cartridge-driver` dependency:
 ```xml